A Physical Basis for Information

+The \emph{fitness increment per successful variation} \(\Delta\) determines how effectively a system can make large adaptive leaps.
+Intelligent design and engineering can enable macroscopic jumps in the fitness landscape that are unlikely to arise from small random mutations alone, as illustrated by technological innovations such as the wheel or digital computation \citep{arthur2009nature}.
+Systems relying purely on undirected mutation typically move via small steps constrained by local gradients, with large changes arising mainly from external shifts in the environment rather than from internally guided design.

+\emph{Resilience} to environmental perturbations depends on redundancy, backup mechanisms, and the diversity of stored variants.
+Long-standing biological systems, such as microbial communities, derive robustness from large population sizes, genetic diversity, and ecological buffering \citep{Prigogine1984}.
+Cybernetic systems can gain analogous resilience from distributed architectures, redundancy, and fail-safe backups \citep{brynjolfsson2014second}.
+In both biological and engineered contexts, the persistence of information depends on how well its replication and translation machinery copes with shocks and degradation.

-I speculate that the emergence and evolution of the cybernetic layer may depend on how effectively intelligent design tools, such as AI, can accelerate evolution through large, directed jumps in the fitness landscape and whether these tools will predominantly benefit the evolution of humans, human culture, human civilization, or self-replicating robots.
-Co-evolution and symbiosis with existing layers will likely be critical; cybernetic systems that complement and enhance biological and civilizational structures are more likely to thrive.
-However, ethical and societal acceptance will also play a crucial role.
-Technologies perceived as harmful may face resistance, while those aligned with societal values are more likely to gain widespread adoption.
-For self-replicating machines to dominate, they must first prove beneficial to the underlying layers of self-organization to avoid being outcompeted by existing structures.
-Only once their evolutionary fitness surpasses that of the underlying layers can they become dominant.
+We speculate that the future evolution of the cybernetic layer will hinge on how effectively intelligent design tools, including advanced AI, can accelerate evolution by enabling large, directed jumps in the fitness landscape, and on whether these tools primarily enhance human, cultural, and civilisational fitness, or instead favour autonomous machine replicators.
+Co-evolution and symbiosis between layers are likely to be crucial: cybernetic systems that complement and amplify existing biological and civilisational structures may prosper, whereas those that reduce the fitness of their host biological/cultural/civilisational systems may face strong counter-selection via regulation, containment, or competitive displacement.
+For fully synthetic self-replicators to become dominant, they would first need to confer net benefits to the underlying layers of self-organisation; only once their evolutionary fitness surpasses that of existing replicators could they plausibly come to dominate the CSS of future worlds.